-If you find that your child is laboring over homework or feeling stressed, please reach out to your child’s teacher.
+If you find that your child is laboring over homework, please reach out to your child’s teacher.
 We encourage parents to not provide extensive help with homework so teachers can get a sense of where a student may be struggling with daily learning.
-We do recommend and encourage you to read to and with your child each night.
+We also recommend you read to your child each night.

 At Dows Lane, we also support and foster students' social and emotional learning.
 Helping students understand and manage emotions, feel and show empathy for others, and establish positive relationships helps students grow as individuals.